callernode/blank-app/README.md

-# 🎈 Blank app template
+# 🎈 Mining Status of Packages On NiceHash

 A simple Streamlit app template for you to modify!